History of the Musical Stage

 Champion's seamless, stage-filling sense of spectacle made this the biggest, boldest musical comedy in decades.
 When the curtain slowly rose to reveal forty pairs of tap-dancing feet, the star-studded opening night audience at the Winter Garden cheered.
 With the help of co-choreographer Randy Skinner, Champion (who had no tap training) followed this number with a series of tap-infused extravaganzas larger and more polished than anything Broadway really had in the 1930s.
 Jerry Orbach (as the dictatorial director), Tammy Grimes (as the temperamental star) and Lee Roy Reams (as the bright eyed juvenile) added to the dazzling impact of the show.
 After years of frustration, Champion was back on top.

-When David Merrick came onstage after multiple curtain calls to say, "This is a very tragic moment," the audience laughed.
+When David Merrick came onstage after multiple curtain calls to say, "This is a very tragic moment," the opening night audience laughed.
 Then Merrick explained that Champion had died of cancer hours before the performance.
-Cast and audience were plunged into shock, and Merrick took leading lady Wanda Richert (said to be Champion's real-life love interest) into his arms as the curtain fell.
-Merrick made sure that this all took place before an army of reporters and cameras, guaranteeing headlines and network news coverage the next day.
-Merrick manipulated a tragedy to give 42nd Street extraordinary press coverage.
-As the years went by, he had the gall to advertise the roduction as "David Merrick's 42nd Street," but it was Champion's (and Skinner's) triumph.
+Cast and audience were plunged into shock, and Merrick took leading lady Wanda Richert (said to be one of Champion's real-life love interests) into his arms as the curtain fell.
+Merrick made sure that this all took place before an army of reporters and cameras, guaranteeing headlines and national news coverage the next day.
+Merrick manipulated a tragedy to give 42nd Street extraordinary press.
+As the years went by, he had the gall to advertise the production as "David Merrick's 42nd Street," but it was Champion's (and Skinner's) triumph.

 The early 1980s saw some exciting new book musicals both on and off-Broadway.
 In a variety of styles from flashy spectacle to intimate spoof, each was fresh and entertaining.
 Some were authored by seasoned professionals, some by exciting newcomers all were reassuring signs that the American musical theatre was thriving.
 The more memorable success stories of the era include several musicals that are still frequently produced

-The problem with these failures was that the producers had not bothered to ask why anyone would pay $25 to see their particular project.
+The problem with these failures seemed to be that the producers had not bothered to ask why anyone would pay $25 (the top Broadway ticket price at that time) to see their particular project.
 Lost of folks wanted to see Rex Harrison in his most famous role, but when word got out that the production surrounding him was uninspired, theatergoers took their dollars elsewhere.

 More a revue than a book musical, Cats depicted a gathering of felines in a garbage-strewn alley where one cat will be allowed to ascend (on an oversized hydraulic tire) "the heavy-side layer" i.e., kitty heaven.
 The first and last fifteen minutes were so dazzling (thanks to heavy-duty lighting effects and prancing pussies) that few complained about the two tedious hours that yawned in-between.
 Cats cleaned up at the Tonys, with Best Book going to the long-dead Eliot, and Best Featured Actress going to Betty Buckley as the bedraggled feline Grizzabella.